Print

 Q. What has to be done to maintain this rating?

 A. We must keep doing what we are currently doing, including maintaining our water system.
 There is a possibility the water system and the fire department will share equal weight at 45% each in future evaluations.
 We have to maintain and improve the water infrastructure and keep doing the things that got us here.
 One thing that will really help with our training scores is to have our own training facility.
 One third of the training points are credited through facility training.
 That is, having a dedicated training area that includes a minimum of two acres designated for training, a building at least three stories tall and a building for live fire training.
 We currently do not have such a facility inside the city limits.
 We have used the facility at Davidson County Community College but it really does not suit our needs.
 Currently, there is no building for live fire training and water flow is restricted.
-Recently, we have been utilizing Rowan Cabarrus Community College in Salisbury.
+Recently, we have been utilizing Rowan-Cabarrus Community College in Salisbury.
 While their facility does meet our training needs, it is too far away and impractical to allow us to send multiple crews, or companies as we call them.
 It takes all our companies to fight a structure fire and that is the way they should train, together, so the fire attack is coordinated and the companies are used to working with each other.
 Our own training facility will enable us to do that and put it all together, getting a more realistic sense of the resources and coordination necessary to fight a fire, but most importantly, providing the much needed hands on training they need.
 From a ratings perspective, it will maximize our training score, and rightly so.
 Facilities training is the most important and carries the highest weight in the scoring process.

 Q. Are the ratings determined every year?